TRON-Bioinformatics/neofox/README.md

 - `mutation.leftFlankingRegion` - the amino acids flanking the mutation on the left (in IUPAC one letter symbols)
 - `mutation.mutatedAminoacid` - the mutated amino acid (IUPAC 1 or 3 letters respecting casing, eg: A and Ala)
 - `mutation.position` - the 1 based position of the mutation in the protein
-- `mutation.rightFlankingRegion` - the amino acids flanking the mutation on the left (in IUPAC one letter symbols)
+- `mutation.rightFlankingRegion` - the amino acids flanking the mutation on the right (in IUPAC one letter symbols)
 - `mutation.wildTypeAminoacid` - the wild type amino acid (IUPAC 1 or 3 letters respecting casing, eg: A and Ala)
 - `patientIdentifier` - the patient identifier
 - `rnaExpression` - the transcript expression.
 Should be empty if no value available